 The mushroom has a cartilaginous, crunchy texture that’s rather unique.
 (You’ll definitely hear it when you chew it.
 Maybe that’s how it fixes your hearing?)
 It also adds textural appeal to soups and stir-fries.
 The flavor is a bit mild, sweet, and somewhat earthy.

-The Wood Ear seems to act like a sponge for spices, herbs, sauces, and vinegars.
+The Wood Ear seems to act like a sponge for spices, herbs, sauces, and vinegar.
 Each piece you eat is a crunchy, frilly flavor bomb.
-Due to this we think the Wood Ear pairs wonderfully with sour dishes with lots of vinegar and a heavy hand of chili peppers.
+Due to this, we think the Wood Ear pairs wonderfully with sour dishes with lots of vinegar and a heavy hand of chili peppers.

 |Ingredients||Dried wood ear mushrooms.|

 |Recommended Applications||Crunch and mildly flavored, this popular mushroom is traditionally used in many Oriental soups.
 Can be used with most meats but are exceptionally complimentary with pork recipes.|

 |Basic Preparation||Rule of thumb, 1 oz. of dry mushrooms reconstitutes to 3-4 oz. of fresh mushrooms.
 To prepare, start by rinsing the product in cold, running water to remove any debris.
 To reconstitute, put the desired amount of mushrooms to be used in a bowl, cover with boiling water and then let them soak for 25 minutes prior to draining.|

 |Handling / Storage||Store in a cool, dry place.|

 |Shelf Life||2 Years|

 |Dietary Preferences||All Natural, Gluten-Free, Kosher Parve, Non-GMO|